 - Christmas decorations are readily available for purchase at local shops and islanders often decorate their vehicles as well as their homes.

 - Some resorts offer Christmas trees or florals for guests to purchase for their hotel rooms.
 Contact the resort floral department to inquire if this service is available.
-Another option is buying a pre-light table top Christmas Tree at a local store.
+Another option is buying a pre-light table top Christmas Tree at a local store like Target or Walmart.

 - Traditional Christmas dinner, often served buffet style, is available at many island restaurants and resorts.